aurora-scheduler/website-tools/README.md

 If a documentation patch is contributed and you would like to update the website to reflect it, you will be updating the documentation for `latest`.
-Note: since documentation is associated with versions, be careful to avoid publishing misleading documentation for unreleased featuresl
+Note: since documentation is associated with versions, be careful to avoid publishing misleading documentation for unreleased features

-    # This will fetch the docs and place them in `source/documentation/latest`.
+This will fetch the docs and place them in `source/documentation/latest`.
-    rake2.0 generate_docs[latest,master]
+`$ rake generate_docs[latest,master]`

-    # Render the docs.
+Render the docs.
-    rake2.0
+`$ rake`

 #### Updating the documentation for a release.
 After completing an official Aurora release, you should add the new version of documentation and